BnB Project

 Tableau Public

-- Because of the massive calendars dataset, I grouped the data before using Tableau to enable the program to process it.
+- Because of the massive calendars dataset, I grouped the data beforehand to enable the free version of the program to process it.